Synaptic Integration of Spatiotemporal Features with a Dynamic Neuromorphic Processor: Conclusion

 \subsection{Disynaptic Delays}

 We used excitatory--inhibitory pairs of dynamic synapses in the DYNAP-SE to implement temporally delayed interneuronal connections in the DYNAP-SE---in the manner that is described in detail in \cite{sandin2020synaptic}.
 More specifically, one excitatory--inhibitory synapse pair, connected to the same input-neuron, constitutes one delay element and---in a manner resembling \gls{PIR}---generates a delayed excitation in the postsynaptic neuron upon stimulation.
 For the inhibition, a synapse of the subtractive type was used, which allows the combination of excitation and inhibition by summation of the postsynaptic currents.
 A synapse of the slow type was used for the excitation, which operates with on a relatively long time-scale---leaving the fast type available for use for direct stimulation of the neuron, in potential future cases.
-The delay of excitation was realized by giving the excitatory synapse a longer time-constant than that of the inhibitory one, so that, following the decay of the inhibition---which was set to a time-constant matching the desired temporal delay---the \gls{EPSP} still contributes to raise the neuronal membrane potential, thus generating the delayed excitation.
+The excitation delay was realized by giving the excitatory synapse a longer time-constant than that of the inhibitory one, so that, following the decay of the inhibition---which was set to a time-constant matching the desired temporal delay---the \gls{EPSP} still contributes to raise the neuronal membrane potential and, thereby, generates the delayed excitation.
 The bias-parameter values used for this configuration of the DYNAP-SE are provided in Table~\ref{tab:biasVals}.

 The disynaptic delay elements can be simulated using Eq.~(\ref{eq:DPI}), and the postsynaptic neuronal membrane potential using Eq.~(\ref{eq:AdEx}).
-Fig.~\ref{fig:delaySim} shows the result of such a numerical simulation, for a single-spike input.
+Fig.~\ref{fig:delaySim} shows the result of such a numerical simulation for a single-spike input.

-Because the simulated neuron is in the subthreshold regime, where $V < V_{T}$, Eq.~(\ref{eq:AdEx}) was simplified by setting the exponential term to zero, and by omitting the adaptation variable.
-The neuronal and synaptic parameters used in the simulation were selected for the neuronal membrane potential to be comparable to that measured in the DYNAP-SE, and should, therefore, not be directly compared with biological potentials and threshold values.
+Since the simulated neuron is in the subthreshold regime, where $V < V_{T}$, Eq.~(\ref{eq:AdEx}) was simplified by setting the exponential term to zero, and by omitting the adaptation variable.
+The neuronal and synaptic parameters used in the simulation were selected for the neuronal membrane potential to be comparable to those measured in the DYNAP-SE, and should, therefore, not be directly compared with potentials and threshold values.